-- synthesise the personal, professional and ethical complexities of the pastoral setting.
+5. synthesise the personal, professional and ethical complexities of the pastoral setting

 *Gula, Richard M. Just Ministry: Professional Ethics for Pastoral Ministers.
 New York: Paulist Press, 2010.

 Anderson, Ray S. Spiritual Caregiving as Secular Sacrament: A Practical Theology for Professional Caregivers.
-London: Jessica Kingsley Publishers, 2003.
+London: Jessica Kingsley, 2003.

-Carroll, Michael and Elisabeth Shaw.
+Carroll, Michael, and Elisabeth Shaw.
 Ethical Maturity in the Helping Professions: Making Difficult Life and Work Decisions.
-London: Jessica Kingsley Publishers, 2013.
+London: Jessica Kingsley, 2013.

-Davys, Allyson and Liz Beddoe.
+Davys, Allyson, and Liz Beddoe.
 Best Practice in Professional Supervision: A Guide for the Helping Professions.
-London: Jessica Kingsley Publishers, 2010.
+London: Jessica Kingsley, 2010.

-Estadt, Barry K., John R. Compton and Melvin Blanchette, eds.
+Estadt, Barry K., John R. Compton, and Melvin Blanchette, eds.
 The Art of Clinical Supervision: A Pastoral Counseling Perspective.
-Eugene, OR: Wipf & Stock, 2005.
+Eugene, OR: Wipf and Stock, 2005.

-Fook, Jan and Fiona Gardner.
+Fook, Jan, and Fiona Gardner.
 Practising Critical Reflection: A Resource Handbook.
-Milton Keynes, UK: Open University Press, 2008.
+Milton Keynes: Open University Press, 2008.

 Lynch, Gordon.
-Pastoral Care & Counselling.
-Ethics in Practice, edited by Tim Bond.
-London: Sage Publications, 2002.
+Pastoral Care and Counselling.
+Ethics in Practice.
+Series editor Tim Bond.
+London: Sage, 2002.

 Robinson, Simon.
 Spirituality, Ethics and Care.
 London: Jessica Kingsley, 2008.

 Welfel, Elizabeth Reynolds.
-Ethics in Counseling & Psychotherapy: Standards, Research, and Emerging Issues.
+Ethics in Counseling and Psychotherapy: Standards, Research and Emerging Issues.
 6th ed.
 Sydney: Cengage Learning, 2015.